Gordon Howard, 5th Earl of Effingham

 Gordon Frederick Henry Charles Howard, 5th Earl of Effingham (18 May 1873 – 7 July 1946) was an English peer and member of the House of Lords.
 The son of Hon.
 Frederick Charles Howard and grandson of Henry Howard, 2nd Earl of Effingham, he inherited the earldom in 1927 from his cousin, Henry Howard, 4th Earl of Effingham.

 Early life

-Howard was the son of Hon.
+Howard was the son of the Hon.
 Frederick Charles Howard (1840–1893) and Lady Constance Eleanora Caroline Finch-Hatton (1851–1910).
 The Hon.
-Frederick was the son of Henry Howard, 2nd Earl of Effingham (1806–1899) and Lady Constance was the daughter of George Finch-Hatton, 11th Earl of Winchilsea (1815–1887).
+Frederick was a younger son of Henry Howard, 2nd Earl of Effingham (1806–1899), while Lady Constance was the daughter of George Finch-Hatton, 11th Earl of Winchilsea (1815–1887).

 In 1927, Howard inherited the earldom upon the death of his cousin, Henry Howard, 4th Earl of Effingham.
+He had earned his living as an art dealer in New York City before inheriting the earldom.

 Personal life

-He married Rosamond Margaret Hudson in 1904, by whom he had two children:
+In 1904, Howard married Rosamond Margaret Hudson.
+They had two children, both boys, before being divorced in 1914.
+The children were: